ComputeCanada/magic_castle/docs/README.md

 List of SSH public keys that will have access to your cluster sudoer account.

-**Note 1**: You will need to add the private key associated with one of the public keys to your local authentication agent (i.e: `ssh-add`) because Terraform will use this key to copy some configuration files with scp on the cluster.
+**Note 1**: You need to add the private key associated with one of the public keys to your local authentication agent (i.e: `ssh-add`) for Terraform to be able to copy Puppet configuration files with scp on the cluster.
 Otherwise, Magic Castle can create a key pair for unique to this cluster, see section [4.15 - generate_ssh_key (optional)](#415-generate_ssh_key-optional).